Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 Recovery process

-Under it you can see six rubber caps for each compartment.
+Underneath you can see six rubber caps for each compartment.
 These are kind of valves.

-We visit all banks.
+We go around all the banks.

 The battery is assembled.